font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-cluster.md

 #### Create the MongoDB Replication Set

 We'll have to bootstrap the MongoDB instances to talk to each other in the replication set.
-For this, we need to run the following commands on the MongoDB instance you want to designate as the master.
+For this, we need to run the following commands on the MongoDB instance you want to designate as the primary (master).
 For our example, let's use the us-west1-b instance:

 ```